ogen-go/ogen/README.md

 # Features

 * No reflection or `interface{}`
-  * All json encoding are code-generated, optimized and uses `jsoniter` for speed and overcoming `encoding/json` limitations
+  * The json encoding is code-generated, optimized and uses `jsoniter` for speed and overcoming `encoding/json` limitations
 * No more boilerplate
   * Structures are generated from OpenAPI v3 specification
   * Arguments, headers, url queries are parsed according to specification into structures